vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 ## Conjecture and Criticism
 Science progresses through conjecture and criticism if we follow Popper's ideas.
 David Deutsch explained these ideas and popularized them in [The Beginning of Infinity](https://www.amazon.com/Beginning-Infinity-Explanations-Transform-World/dp/0143121359).
 Bible proverbs often praise criticism: "A wise man listens to advice" and "Better is open rebuke".
 Regarding the conjectures, the bible verses promote understanding and wisdom.
-We have a biblical proverb: "The heart of the discerning acquires knowledge, for the ears of the wise seek it out."
+We have a biblical proverb:
+> The heart of the discerning acquires knowledge, for the ears of the wise seek it out."

+[Rockefeller was a baptist](/book/Rockefellers-Quotes-Gratitude-Fictional-Letters), and on the Rockefeller Center stands biblical quote:
+> And wisdom and knowledge shall be the stability of thy times

 ## Capitalism and Calvinism Christianity